Free Functional Inequalities on the Circle: Houdr e-Kagan type refinements

-What we want to do it refine this argument and for this matter we follow a similar argument to the one exposed in \cite{IP3}.
-The main ingredient in this writing of the operator $\mathcal{N}-I$ is the form $(\partial^{c})^* \partial^{c}$, where $\partial^{c}$ is going to be defined below.
+What we want to do now is to refine this argument and for this matter we follow a similar argument to the one exposed in \cite{IP3}.
+The main ingredient in this is to write the operator $\mathcal{N}-I$ as $(\partial_{c})^* \partial_{c}$, where $\partial_{c}$ is going to be defined below.
 Before we do that we recall the definition of the non-commutative derivative introduced by Voiculescu.
 It is defined on polynomials in $z$ and $z^{-1}$ over $\T$ by the rule

 Alternatively, this can be defined on monomials $z^n$ for integer values of $n$ by